bahmutov/cypress-examples/docs/recipes/input-value.md

 ## Find by value

-You can find input elements by their value declared as an attribute
+You can find input elements by their value declared as an attribute. 📺 Watch this example explained in the video [Find Input By Value](https://youtu.be/DHtWLKueA3o).

 <!-- fiddle Find by static value attribute -->